| Updated September 20th, 2004 Please read the

 process.
 If you can donate funds please do.
 Funding is very low and these

+projects are expensive to undertake.
+Please help by donating now.
 We will keep you posted here as the process evolves and what the latest

 developments are in our efforts to obtain these lighthouses. **************************************************************

 Thunder Bay Island Lighthouse Preservation Society is in need of your help.
+We

 recently received an email from Karen Melton with the Thunder Bay Lighthouse